- Contact Us

 The Bible teaches that man cannot save himself.
 When a devout and wealthy man came to Jesus asking about the way to salvation, Jesus’ disciples must have thought that Jesus would commend the man.
 After all, outwardly, he was the perfect Jew.
 He kept the law to the letter and his wealth attested to the fact that God had blessed him, so the disciples thought.
 They were shocked when Jesus, rather than commending the man, announced that it would be easier for a camel to pass through the eye of a needle than for a rich man to be saved.
 The disciples asked in amazement, “Who then can be saved?”
 In other words, If this righteous man, so obviously blessed by God, can’t be saved, then who can possibly be saved?
 Jesus answered, “With men this is impossible; but with God all things are possible.”

 Contrary to false religions of all kinds, only with God is salvation possible.
-Earning salvation is a impossibility.
+The Bible clearly teaches that there is nothing we can do to earn or merit salvation, but that salvation is a gift from God.
+Earning salvation is an impossibility.

 In contrast, the temple sacrifices God ordained pointed to the coming of the world’s Redeemer who would pour out His life for fallen humanity.
 The Bible does not teach that blood appeases God.
 Rather, the sprinkling of the blood of sacrificial animals upon the altar and before the Mercy Seat, or throne of God, pointed to Christ’s atonement and acted as legal evidence that the penalty for sin had been paid.
 When a person brought a sacrifice to the temple, he leaned his whole weight upon the animal, confessing his sins, and then took the animal’s life.
 The sprinkled blood recorded that the life of an animal had been sacrificed in place of the guilty sinner.
 By faith, the sinner accepted Christ’s work of redemption on his behalf.
 The sacrifice of innocent animals, as ordained by God, pointed to the innocent Substitute who would take the sins of the world upon Himself to die the death that sinners deserved.
 When God came in the person of Jesus Christ and died on the cross, symbol met Substance and the curtain of the temple was torn from top to bottom, signifying the end of the sacrificial services.